-Medical malpractice cases brought in federal court under the Federal Tort Claims Act (FTCA) often raise issues regarding discovery of information generated in the context of the medical peer review process.
+Medical malpractice cases brought in federal court under the Federal Tort Claims Act (FTCA) often raise issues regarding discovery of information generated during the medical peer review process.
 While all 50 states recognize a medical peer review privilege, there is no federal common law peer review privilege.

-The Sevilla court limited its holding to application of the medical peer review privilege in medical malpractice cases filed under the FTCA, but the Court could have been clearer that it was applying the Illinois medical peer review as a matter of comity rather than adopting a federal common law peer review privilege.
+The Sevilla court limited its holding to application of the medical peer review privilege in FTCA medical malpractice cases.
+The Court could have been clearer that it was applying the Illinois medical peer review as a matter of comity rather than adopting a federal common law peer review privilege.
 The Court failed to address that many courts, following Jaffee, have ruled that comity may not serve as a basis to recognize a state-law privilege in federal-question cases.
 See, e.g., Folb v.
 Motion Picture Indus.
 Pension & Health Plans, 16 F. Supp.
 2d 1164 (C.D.
 Cal.
 1998).
 But the Court’s decision shows that federal courts are divided on the issue, and whether the peer review privilege applies in FTCA medical malpractice cases depends on the federal jurisdiction in which the case is filed.